The SCADE project structure is based on the SWIFT SPM structure

 There are 2 ways to set Android APK version:

-Look at example of Android Manifest along this path:
+Look at an example of Android Manifest along this path:

 Or create a text file and call it AndroidManifest.xml.
 Add the following content.
 Change @ANDROID_VERSION_CODE@ on version code, @ANDROID_VERSION_NAME@ on version name.

-Hi, we will add this to the IDE shortly, but to upload the apk to your Android, the easiest way currently is to use the adb command
+Hi, we will add this to the IDE shortly, but to upload the apk to your Android, the easiest way currently is to use the adb tool

 - Make sure your Android device is connected via USB cable